Bayan County

-Bayan County (巴彦縣 (巴彦县, Bāyàn Xiàn)) is a county of Heilongjiang Province, Northeast China, it is under the administration of the prefecture-level city of Harbin, the capital of Heilongjiang.
+Bayan County (巴彦縣 (巴彦县, Bāyàn Xiàn)) is a county of Heilongjiang Province, Northeast China, under the administration of the prefecture-level city of Harbin, the capital of Heilongjiang.
 It borders Mulan County to the east, Bin County to the south, Hulan District to the west, as well as the prefecture-level city of Suihua to the north.

 Administrative divisions

 There are ten towns and eight townships in the county: